 Before coming to Edinburgh, Mohammad was a Researcher at the Oxford Internet Institute, University of Oxford, where he was a part of the ERC-funded project Geonet: investigating the changing connectivities and potentials of Sub-Saharan Africa’s knowledge economy.
-The project examined the geographies, drivers, and effects of Africa’s emerging information economies at a time of changing connectivity and Internet access across the region.
 As a part of the project, he lead the research on digital outsourcing and gig economy in Africa.
-To this end, he conducted a year-long fieldwork in South Africa, Kenya, Nigeria, Ghana, and Uganda, conducting in-depth interviews with remote gig workers, call centre agents, business owners, self-employed digital entrepreneurs, social enterprises, private sector associations, government officials, and industry experts.
-At Oxford, he taught a Masters course on Economic Development in Digital Capitalism.
+At Oxford, he also taught a Masters course on Economic Development in Digital Capitalism.

 Before joining the OII he worked as a Post-Doctoral Research Fellow at the University of Johannesburg (UJ).
 At UJ, his work examined at the political economy of India’s engagements in Africa.
 He also briefly worked as a Research Assistant at Trinity College Dublin, for an Irish Research Council funded project on the role of information and communication technologies in enterprise development and industrial change in Africa.